AndreaGodsey/sp25-n413-homework-2/readme.md

-# Assignment 2: WordPress Site Setup
+# Assignment 2: WordPress Themes

 ### This Week's Topic Notes and Lessons Learned